-Most if not all of the higher-performing schools credit inclusion of special education students in regular classes and collaboration between special educators and core teachers as critical to the success of their special education population.
+Most if not all of the odds-beating schools credit inclusion of special education students in regular classes and collaboration between special educators and core teachers as critical to the success of their special education population.

 Those themes run throughout the case studies at every level -- elementary, middle, and high school.

 A variety of strategies are employed to help make inclusion work.
 For example,

 Educators at some schools express particular pride in how inclusion means genuine acceptance of and valuing of students with special needs.
 This includes being proud that they retain all but their most severely impaired students in district.

 - Niagara Middle School establishes routines and rituals for all students and pays special attention to helping students know how to transition between activities –- e.g., from a book discussion to Sustained Silent Reading.

 - When Queensbury Middle School decided to move to an inclusion model, it prepared teachers with advance planning and preparation, including visits to conferences and other schools.
 Its curriculum map now includes suggestions for differentiating instruction for each unit.

 - Cambridge used data to convince teachers that special education students would perform better in an inclusion rather than a pull-out model.

 - Several high schools (e.g., Batavia, Honeoye Falls- Lima, and So.
 Kortright) include special education teachers in during- or after school-study or tutoring sessions for students needing additional help, whether classified or not.